playcanvas/blog/_posts/2023-04-26-wordpress-to-jekyll-a-case-study.markdown

 Welcome to the new PlayCanvas blog! 😎

-We have made to decision to move from WordPress to Jekyll and although it's early days, so far, we are very pleased with the results.
-Therefore, we thought it might be useful to explain the reasons for why we did this and cover the process to make it happen.
+We have made the decision to move from WordPress to [Jekyll](https://jekyllrb.com/) and although it's early days, so far, we are very pleased with the results.
+Therefore, we thought it might be useful to explain the reasons why we did this and cover the process to make it happen.

 ### Some History